RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 magnitude larger than a single aquaporin channel (BNID 100479) [@louhivuori2010; @milo2010].
 This suggests that having only a few channels per cell could be sufficient to relieve even large changes in membrane tension.
-Electrophysiological experiments have suggested a small population of channels per cell [@booth2005; @hase1997], however, more recent approaches using quantitative western blotting, fluorescence microscopy, and proteomics have measured several hundred MscL per cell [@bialecka-fornal2012;
+Electrophysiological experiments have suggested a small number of channels per cell [@booth2005; @hase1997], however, more recent approaches using quantitative western blotting, fluorescence microscopy, and proteomics have measured several hundred MscL per cell [@bialecka-fornal2012;